salesforce/near-membrane/README.md

 * No tests are provided just yet, the plan is to rely on existing tests (e.g.: WPT or ecma262) to validate that the membrane created by this library is a high-fidelity membrane.
 * The `examples/` folder contains a set of examples showcasing how to use this library.
 * The `src/` folder contains the library code, while the `lib/` folder will contain the compiled ES Modules after executing the `build` script from `package.json`.
+* This library does not have any runtime dependency, in fact it is very tiny &lt;2kb.

 ## Open Questions

-* Should we continue relying on the realms-shim package, or should we have our own implementation of that?
-The main reason is that this is very specific, and does not use many of the features of the realms-shim.
 * Should we proxify Arrays objects to support live Arrays?
 * There is not a clear boundary on what can be mutated and what not through the membrane.

 ## Browsers Support and Stats

 * Modern browsers with support for ES6 Proxy
-* This library: 1.7kb minified/gzip
+* This library: ~3kb minified/gzip for browsers, ~2kb for node (no external dependencies).
-* Realms Shim + this library = ~5k minified/gzip